 The variable used to measure subjective well-being in the current study is life satisfaction, which was investigated through the JSTAR survey question "Are you satisfied or unsatisfied with your current life?"
-The respondents could select one of four choices: 1.
-Satisfied, 2.
-Fairly satisfied, 3.
-Somewhat unsatisfied, and 4.
-Unsatisfied.
-To convert the responses into the level of life satisfaction variable, I changed these to "life satisfaction = 5 - answer number".
-Thus if a respondent answered 1, Satisfied, the life satisfaction variable is calculated as 5-1 = 4 and thus put 4 points.
-If the respondent answers 4, Unsatisfied, it is indicated as 5-4 = 1 and put 1 point.
-Thus Subjective well-being point takes from 1 to 4 and higher points indicate better.
+The respondents could select one of four choices: "1.
+Satisfied", "2.
+Fairly satisfied", "3.
+Somewhat unsatisfied", and "4.
+Unsatisfied".
+To convert the responses into the level of life satisfaction variable, we changed these to "life satisfaction = 5 - answer number".
+Thus if a respondent answered "1.
+Satisfied", the life satisfaction variable is calculated as 5 - 1 = 4 and thus put 4 points.
+If the respondent answers "4.
+Unsatisfied", it is indicated as 5 - 4 = 1 and put 1 point.
+Thus subjective well-being point takes from 1 to 4 and higher points indicate better.